Founded on 18 April 1997

 • Participating in ICOMOS international working groups.

-The 2025 Symposium and Annual Meeting will be held in Dublin, Ireland, from 25 to 27 September 2025.
-The theme for the symposium is cultural rights.
+The next Symposium and Annual Meeting (Spanish version) will be held in Resistencia, Chaco, Argentina, from 23 to 26 July 2026.
+The theme for the symposium is “Public Space as Heritage: A Dialogue Lab on Art, Management and Territory”.

 The image at the top shows monumental statues from a tomb-sanctuary dating to the first century B.C.E. built by King Antiochus I of Commagene on the top of Mount Nemrut in southeastern Turkey.
 Photograph by Dr. Jack Tsen-Ta Lee.